Sharpe's Sword (TV programme): Plot

 The regiment attacks that night, but the French have been forewarned and the assault is bloodily repulsed.
 Berkeley is killed at the outbreak of the battle, leaving Sharpe in charge.
-As Sharpe gains the top of the wall, he is faced by a counterattack led by the escaped French colonel.
-After a duel, Sharpe is not only physically wounded, but demoralised at the loss of his sword.
-While he recovers, he sends for British artillery and orders his most literate rifleman, Harris (Jason Salkey), to decode the message he took from Leroux.
-During this time, the woman regains her voice and her faith as Sharpe convalesces.
-In addition, Patrick Harper makes a deal with the father and promises to marry Ramona (the proposal that strains Harper as his mother has not got over the grief of the loss of the woman that would form his arranged marriage) in exchange for a new sword for Sharpe.
-The new sword revitalizes the wounded Sharpe.
+As Sharpe gains the top of the wall, he is faced by a ferocious counterattack led by Leroux.
+After a sword fight with Leroux himself, which ends in stalemate, Sharpe is wounded and demoralised at the loss of his sword.
+As he leads the retreat back he is shot, but not before commanding Spears to go to Munro for artillery.
+Sharpe is left for dead, but found by a distraught Harper.
+Father Curtis says Sharpe will die as the bullet is too deep, surrounded by pus.
+But the woman tends to his sword wound and removes the buried bullet, staying with Sharpe all night praying for him.
+Sharpe survives the night but has fever, which forces Father Curtis to take drastic action, helped by the woman and the chosen men they get Sharpe to recover.
+As Sharpe convalesces, Harper makes a deal with the father, to marry Ramona in exchange for a new sword for Sharpe, a sword which Harper works on to make battle ready.
+The new sword revitalises the wounded Sharpe.

-Harris succeeds in breaking the code.
+In the meantime, Harris has found a copy of Candide in the hospital's library and breaks the code.
 The message unmasks Spears as a traitor (he had been taken captive, tortured, and then blackmailed by Leroux).
 However, Spears is unable to bring himself to kill El Mirador, who is revealed to be Father Curtis.
-When the cannon arrives, Sharpe gives the officer the opportunity for an honourable death.
+When Spears arrives with the cannon, Sharpe gives the officer the opportunity for an honourable death, which he gratefully accepts.

+Taking advantage of Sharpe's absence in the attack, Simmerson attempts to rape the novice (who had humiliated him earlier when he had made a crude advance), but is stopped by Father Curtis.
+The priest accuses Simmerson of warning the French of the first attack; when Simmerson advances on him with sword drawn, Father Curtis, an ex-soldier, unexpectedly draws his own and teaches him a very painful lesson.

-After the fort is softened up by an artillery barrage, Spears charges singlehanded and plants a British flag at the fort's entrance, rousing the morale of the British soldiers, but is killed shortly after.
-Sharpe and the South Essex then storm the fort.
-When Leroux tries to surrender, Sharpe offers him a duel to the death instead; if he kills Sharpe, he can go free.
+The South Essex begin another attack.
+After the fort is softened up by an artillery barrage, the one-armed Spears charges and single-handedly plants the British flag at the fort's entrance, rousing the morale of the British soldiers, but is killed shortly after.
+Sharpe and the South Essex then storm the fort and win.
+The officers surrender and ask for parole, which is accepted, but when Leroux tries to surrender, Sharpe offers him a duel to the death instead; if he kills Sharpe, he can go free.
 Sharpe wins.

-Taking advantage of Sharpe's absence, Simmerson attempts to rape the novice (who had humiliated him earlier when he had made a crude advance), but is stopped by Father Curtis.
-The priest accuses Simmerson of warning the French of the first attack; when Simmerson advances on him with sword drawn, Father Curtis, an ex-soldier, unexpectedly draws his own and teaches him a very painful lesson.
+Father Curtis manages to trick Harper into thinking he is mortally wounded, so he marries Ramona on the battle field, witnessed by all.
+The woman decides to stay with Father Curtis and the church.
+Sharpe takes one last look at her before moving on.